dafydd2277/systemAdmin/scripting/README.md

 There's your `AND` inclusive date check.
 The down side is that the remainder of the script will be indented by convention.
-I'll just call that incentive to turn much of you work into functions within the script, and your main code block can just be indented calls to those functions.
+I'll just call that problem an incentive to turn much of you work into functions within the script, and your main code block can just be indented calls to those functions.

 Or, alternately, you can use an `OR` arrangement to exit the script before execution.